cmtonkinson/paste-logistic-settings-continued/description.md

 1. For an requester chest feeding the machine via inserter, the chests requests will be configured.
 2. For a storage chest being fed from the machine via inserter, both inserter and chest will be configured.

+# Settings
+There are per user, runtime mod settings to control how many stacks or items are requested by requester chests, or allowed into storage chests.